mozaik-association/mozaik/docs/3Marketing-emails.md

     This feature allows you :

-    - To create an email with the general informations needed as subject and a preview text.
+    - To create an email with the general informations needed as the subject and a preview text.
     - To include contacts even if they have an op-out communication preference.
     - To choose to create an email from the Odoo template or to write a mail with the simplified mail editor of Mozaik.
 The simplified mail editor allows you also to create mail templates in advance and simply select the one you need when creating a mailing.